jnozzi/cocoadev.com/markdown/NSStringFromRect.md

-General/NSStringFromRect is a function that converts the value of an General/NSRect into an General/NSString.
+NSStringFromRect is a function that converts the value of an NSRect into an NSString.
 Useful for debugging.
-See General/NSRect for more information, including function definition.
+See NSRect for more information, including function definition.